The First Shifting Grains

 "Kazekage-sama I've finished my diagnoses."

 Temari shot her attention behind her and noticed the mild looking man near the table with a medical bag.
-She honestly hadn't registered the man had been in the room till he spoke.
+She honestly had not registered the man had been in the room till he spoke.

 The Kazekage looked over and nodded, "And?"